Table of Contents

 Law of Supply states that other things remaining constant, the quantity supplied varies directly with the price of the commodity.
 It also explains that when price of a commodity increases, the supply expands and vice-versa.
 The relationship between supply and price is positive.
 Therefore, higher the price, larger is the supply; lower the price, lesser is the quantity supplied.

-Various assumptions of Law of Supply are as follows: -
+Few assumptions related to Law of Supply are as follows:

-7. The seller does not expect any drastic change in the price of the commodity in near future.
+7. No Expectation of Future Price Changes - The seller does not expect any drastic change in the price of the commodity in near future.
+If a seller thinks the price will double next week, they will hoard their stock today (decreasing current supply) even if today's price is high.

 1. Price Determination: The law of supply, along with the law of demand, is a key factor in determining market prices.
 It helps explain how the interaction between buyers and sellers in a market leads to price equilibrium.